SilviaImeneo1/Foundations_of_HPC_FinalProject/Exercise2/README.md

 * [How to run jobs](#how-to-run-jobs)

 ## General info
-This directory contains the files needed to work on the Exercise 2 of the final assignment of the course of FHPC.
+This directory contains the files needed to work on the Exercise 2 of the final assignment of the course of Foundations of High Performance Computing.
 You'll find a brief explanation of the files and then the instructions to be followed to replicate our results.

 ## Included files
 In the root directory, you can find the files:
-* `gemm.c`: it's the source to iteratively execute the gemm function, to measure its performance, and to store its results in csv files.
+* `gemm.c`: it's the source to iteratively execute the *gemm* function, to measure its performance, and to store its results in csv files.
-* 'Makefile': the Makefile to compile `gemm.c` with the three libraries MKL, OpenBLAS and BLIS.
+* `Makefile`: the Makefile to compile `gemm.c` with the three libraries MKL, OpenBLAS and BLIS.
 It includes rules for building the executable for both single and double precision.
 * `FixedCores/`: it's the directory that contains the results of the execution of the `gemm.c` function when scaling over the size of the matrix.
 * `FixedSize/`: it's the directory that contains the results of the execution of the `gemm.c` function when scaling over the number of cores.